UCLALibrary/csv-services/README.md

 # Digital Collections CSV Services

-Tools for generating CSVs for digital collections ingest.
+Tools for generating CSVs for digital collections processing and ingest.
 Available as a hosted web app or as local command-line scripts.

 ---